Norway is home to the Midnight Sun and Polar Nights

 Frogner and Vigeland Park

-Minimum 15% saving available on new accommodation bookings at participating properties indicated by the Getaway Deal” badge on the search results and room selection pages.
-Bookings must be made before 11:59 pm CET on 28/09/23 for stays with check-in from 04/04/23 and check-out on or before 28/09/23.
+Minimum 15% savings available on new accommodation bookings at participating properties indicated by the “Late Escape Deals” badge on the search results and room selection pages.
+Bookings must be made before 9:59 am CET on 7 January 2025 for stays with check-in from 1 October 2024 and check-out on or before 7 January 2025.
 Discount applies to the cost of room only (excluding any additional fees or taxes).
-If you make any changes to your booking you may lose your discount and be liable for the full amount Discount cannot be used in conjunction with any other promotion except Genius discounts.
-Room rates labelled ‘Partner Offer ‘are excluded from this promotion.
-This offer is provided by the participating property and subject to availability.
+If you make any changes to your booking you may lose your discount and be liable for the full amount.
+Discounts cannot be used in conjunction with any other promotion except Genius discounts.
+Room rates labelled “Partner Offer” are excluded from this promotion.
+This offer is provided by the participating property and is subject to availability.

 Please Subscribe for future articles, if this post was helpful in any way.
 Also like my Facebook page to view my travel videos from around the world.
 For more interesting posts, check the other informative and enjoyable travel articles from my Travel Blogs.